yieldprotocol/vault-v2/README.md

 Yield is offering bounties for bugs disclosed to us at [security@yield.is](mailto:security@yield.is).
 The bounty reward is up to $25,000, depending on severity.
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

 ## License
-All files in this repository are released under the [GPLv3](https://github.com/yieldprotocol/fyDai/blob/master/LICENSE.md) license.
+All files in this repository are released under the [Business Source License](https://github.com/yieldprotocol/fyDai/blob/master/LICENSE.md).